-You’ll find Lenny Kravitz’s home – a four-storey hotel particulier – hidden behind palm leaves and bamboos at the end of an assuming boulevard in Paris’ 16th arrondissement.
+You’ll find the Paris home of Lenny Kravitz – a four-storey hotel particulier – hidden behind palm leaves and bamboos at the end of an assuming boulevard in the city’s 16th arrondissement.
 It was built in the 20s as the US Embassy to France but now houses an eclectic mix of contemporary art, beautiful instruments and museum-grade artefacts.
 The house, in short, is a fine representation of its owner.

 On being a collector…